joshquick/site/pages/ebov/ebov-seq-sop-1.0.0.md

 3. Resuspend lyophilised primers at a concentration of 100&micro;M each

 4. Generate primer pool stocks by adding 20&micro;L of each primer pair to a 1.5mL Eppendorf labelled “Pool 1, 100&micro;M” or “Pool 2, 100&micro;M”.
-Total volume should be 460&micro;L of each pool.
+Total volume should be 480&micro;L of Pool 1 and 460&micro;L of Pool 2.
 This is a 10x stock of each primer pool.

 5. Dilute this primer pool 1:10 in molecular grade water, to generate 10&micro;M primer stocks.
 Recommend that at least 1mL of each primer pool is taken in 100&micro;L aliquots, to account for any risks of degradation of contamination.